excalidraw/excalidraw-blog/content/blog/one-year-of-excalidraw/index.md

 ### 📦 npm package

-One of the last things we've introduced this year was a completely rewritten npm package, available at [`@excalidraw/excalidraw`](https://www.npmjs.com/package/@excalidraw/excalidraw).
+One of the last things we've introduced this year was a completely new npm package, available at [`@excalidraw/excalidraw`](https://www.npmjs.com/package/@excalidraw/excalidraw).
 A long time in the making (thanks to [@aakansha1216](https://twitter.com/aakansha1216) for most of the work), this package allows you to easily embed Excalidraw as a React component into your apps.

 ## Excalidraw in the news